-Canister filters are units that work under strong pressure.
+Canister filters are units that work under strong pressure making them one the best aquarium filters.
 They are usually mounted under the aquarium and conduct all three forms of filtration.
 In other words, with their help, you will get complete filtration.
-It’s also worth mentioning that they come in two different sub-types – a complete canister filter which comes with an independent pump and a modular canister filter that needs an additional pump.
+It’s also worth mentioning that they come in two different sub-types – a complete canister filter that comes with an independent pump and a modular canister filter that needs an additional pump.
 The latter is especially helpful when used together with other types of filters like the wet/dry filter.

 On the other hand, complete canister filters rely on –tubes for water intake and a spray bar for the return of the water.
 When the canister filter is mounted on the aquarium, a siphon is activated.
 This siphon allows the water to circulate from the aquarium to the filter.
 So, the water will first enter the filter and go through a mechanical media and reach the chemical media.
 Once the chemical filtration is finished, the water goes to the final chamber that has the biological media and this is where the nitrogen cycle is finished.

 There are many pros and cons related to this type of filter but it seems that the number of advantages is much higher.
 First of all, a canister filter can significantly increase the total volume of water in the aquarium system.
 Without any doubt, this is a positive thing due to the fact that increased water volume leads to a lower concentration of dangerous impurities like waste and food leftovers.

 In addition, a bigger volume also leads to increased stability of water with fewer fluctuations in terms of water parameters in general and temperature too.
 Another great thing about canister filters is that the fish will get more space because they are attached to the bottom of the aquarium.
 Additionally, the aquarium will look more natural and more attractive because this filtration system is less visible.
 The presence of a rain bar allows the filter to aerate the aquarium water too.